ArctosDB/documentation-wiki/_documentation/accession.markdown

 ### Received Date

-`Accn .
-Received_Date DATE not null`
+`Accn.Received_Date DATE not null`

 "Received Date" is the day that the accessioned material was received by the museum.
-This must be a valid date.
+This must be a valid [date](/documentation/dates).
 Default could be the system date when the record was created.

 ### Entry Date

 "Entry Date" is the day that the accession record was created.
-This must be a valid date.
+This must be a valid [date](/documentation/dates).
 Default could be the system date when the record was created.

 ### Remarks

-`Trans .
-Trans_Remarks VARCHAR2(4000) null`
+`Trans.Trans_Remarks VARCHAR2(4000) null`

-Accession "Remarks" is a place for expanding a description of the conditions of acceptance, or for instructions in processing the material.
+Place for expanding a description of the conditions of acceptance, or for instructions in processing the material.
 For example, "Take 50 gram subsamples for fatty-acid analysis."

 ### Estimated Count